How To Marinate Tofu

 What can I do with the leftover marinade?

-Marinades used with conventional meat, poultry, or fish need to be tossed after the first use since they’re contaminated with potentially dangerous bacteria, but that’s not the case with tofu!
 Tofu is perfectly fine to eat raw, which means the excess liquid is too.
 Instead of dumping that flavorful meat starter, use it to make soup or stew, curry, salad dressing, pickles, and more.
 Just bear in mind that it might be very salty, so adjust your recipes accordingly.

 Can you freeze marinated tofu?

 If dinner plans change at the drop of a hat, don’t panic.
-You can easily freeze your marinated tofu for safe keeping.
+You can easily freeze your marinated tofu for safekeeping.
 In fact, you don’t even need to remove it from the brine at all.
 Freezing tofu does change the texture to become chewier and meatier overall.
 Depending on your preference, that may be even better than the original texture!

 Two bowls of marinated tofu served over rice and broccoli.